Prescription drug misuse FAQs

 How do central nervous system (CNS) depressants work on the brain and body?

 Benzodiazepines depress the CNS.
-They are taken by millions of people worldwide to treat anxiety and sleep disorders, including insomnia.They are generally prescribed to treat insomnia, tension, and anxiety.
+They are taken by millions of people worldwide to treat anxiety and sleep disorders, including insomnia.They are generally prescribed to treat insomnia, stress, and anxiety.

 CNS depressants affect the brain neurotransmitter GABA (gamma-aminobutyric acid).
 GABA works by decreasing brain activity, which results in a drowsy or calming effect.